 The Food Traveler’s Guide to Emilia Romagna

 There is more to learn about what to eat in Emilia Romagna.
-Parma ham is just one of the meats discussed in the book!
+Parma ham is just one of the meat products discussed in the book.
 I’ve covered a lot of our travels in Emilia Romagna in our blog over the last few years, but I took it up a notch and wrote a book about what to eat in Emilia Romagna!
 This include includes plenty of Parma travel tips, including what to do in Parma Italy and where to stay in Parma.

-What to do in Parma: Book a culinary tour with Food Valley.
+What to do in Parma Italy: Book a culinary tour with Food Valley.